persquare/CalvinScript.tmbundle/README.md

 - Running CalvinScripts inside TextMate, or in a terminal
 - Rendering a graph representation of a script

-See Quickstart section for a full list of commands.
+Select `Help` from the CalvinScript submenu in TextMate's Bundles menu for an a full list of commands and documentation.

+## Installation
+Clone the repository and move the CalvinScript bundle to `~/Library/Application\ Support/TextMate/Bundles/`, or create a symlink from TextMate's bundle directory to the cloned repository:

+    cd ~/Library/Application\ Support/TextMate/Bundles/
+    ln -s path/to/CalvinScript.tmbundle .

 ## Configuration